The Plateau problem for convex curvature functions

+By Proposition \procref{PropLowerCurvBdOfBarrier}, we may extend $\Gamma'$ to a smooth LSC embedded hypersurface $H_0$ passing through $p$ such that the upward pointing normal to $H_0$ at $p$ is $V(p)$ and $K(H_0)(p)>\kappa(p)$.
+Upon perturbing $H_0$ slightly, and reversing the orientation, we obtain a smooth locally strictly {\sl concave} embedded hypersurface $H$ passing through $p$ such that the upward pointing normal to $H$ at $p$ is $-V(p)$; if $A$ is the shape operator of $H$ at $p$, then $K(-A)>\kappa(p)$; and $H_0\minter_p B_r(p)$ lies above the graph of $\epsilon d_p^2$ over $H$, for some $\epsilon>0$.

-Let $d_H$ be the signed distance to $H$ in $M$.
-We first show subharmonicity of $d_H$.
-Non-negativity will be proven later, as it depends on an appropriate choice of $(\msf{N}_0,m_0)$.
-For $C>0$, define the first order operator $\Cal{D}_2$ such that, for all $h$:
+We will show that $H$ is the desired hypersurface.
+Let $d_H$ be the signed distance to $H$ in $M$ with sign chosen so that $d_H$ is positive above $H$.
+In this section, we prove superharmonicity of $d_H$.
+Later we prove non-negativity of the restriction of $d_H$ to $\partial\Sigma$.
+This will depend upon a suitable choice of $N_0$.
+For $C>0$, define the first order operator $\Cal{D}_2$ on functions over $\Sigma$ such that: